Hyperplane separation theorem

 In geometry, the hyperplane separation theorem is a theorem about disjoint convex sets in n-dimensional Euclidean space.
 There are several rather similar versions.
 In one version of the theorem, if both these sets are closed and at least one of them is compact, then there is a hyperplane in between them and even two parallel hyperplanes in between them separated by a gap.
 In another version, if both disjoint convex sets are open, then there is a hyperplane in between them, but not necessarily any gap.
 An axis which is orthogonal to a separating hyperplane is a separating axis, because the orthogonal projections of the convex bodies onto the axis are disjoint.

 The hyperplane separation theorem is due to Hermann Minkowski.
 The Hahn–Banach separation theorem generalizes the result to topological vector spaces.

 A related result is the supporting hyperplane theorem.

-In the context of support-vector machines, the optimally separating hyperplane or maximum-margin hyperplane is a hyperplane which separates two convex hulls of points and is equidistant from the two.
+In the context of support-vector machines, the optimally separating hyperplane or maximum-margin hyperplane is a hyperplane which separates two sets of points and maximizes its distance to both sets.

 Statements and proof

 In all cases, assume $A, B$ to be disjoint, nonempty, and convex subsets of $\R^n$.
 The summary of the results are as follows:

 The number of dimensions must be finite.
 In infinite-dimensional spaces there are examples of two closed, convex, disjoint sets which cannot be separated by a closed hyperplane (a hyperplane where a continuous linear functional equals some constant) even in the weak sense where the inequalities are not strict.

-Here, the compactness in the hypothesis cannot be relaxed; see an example in the next section.
+Here, the compactness in the hypothesis cannot be relaxed; see an example in the section Counterexamples and uniqueness.
 This version of the separation theorem does generalize to infinite-dimension; the generalization is more commonly known as the Hahn–Banach separation theorem.

 The proof is based on the following lemma:

 Since a separating hyperplane cannot intersect the interiors of open convex sets, we have a corollary: